HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

 ## Node.js and backend

 - Internals and concepts
-  - Strong and weak sides of node.js
+  - Strong and weak sides of node.js: 🖐️used
-  - Stateful and stateless servers
+  - Stateful and stateless servers: 🖐️used
   - Nonblocking I/O and slocking code
   - Event loop: phases
   - Event loop: microtasks and macrotasks